 - 2. Destination and experience development; - 3.
 Develop the region's capacity and capability to attract events and conferences; - 4.
 Build digital capability and encourage the use of technology; - 5.
-Increase investment in the region's tourism related infrastructure; and - 6.
-Focus on opportunities in international markets.
+Increase investment in the region's tourism related infrastructure; and

+6. Focus on opportunities in international markets.

-RIVERINA MURRAY DESTINATION MANAGEMENT PLAN (DRAFT)
+RIVERINA MURRAY DESTINATION MANAGEMENT PLAN 2018

-The Riverina Murray Destination Management is currently underway and is being carried out by Urban Enterprise.
+The Riverina Murray Destination Management Plan was completed by Urban Enterprise in 2018.
 Findings at a regional level have been incorporated within this report as appropriate.

-The following strategic development themes have been identified within the Riverina Murray DMP currently underway:
+The following strategic development themes have been identified within the Riverina Murray DMP: